maldoinc/wireup/docs/pages/service_override.md

 !!! info "Good to know"
-    * Overriding only applies to subsequent autowire calls.
+    * Overriding only applies to future autowire calls.
-    * If a singleton service has been initialized, it is not possible to override any of its dependencies as the object is already in memory.
-You may need to override the first service directly instead of any transient dependencies.
+    * If a singleton service A has been initialized, it is not possible to override any of its dependencies as the object is already in memory.
+You may need to override Service A directly instead of any transient dependencies.
-    * When using interfaces override the interface rather than any impl.
+    * When using interfaces override the interface rather than any of its implementations.

 ## Example